Kayli/logspub/dev-cloud.md

   - ci/cd, dbms, bi services on top of iaas

 - software as a service (saas)
   - cloud-first apps built on top of iaas and paas

+- service-level agreement (sla)
+  - commitment between a service provider and a client
+  - particular aspects of the service – quality, availability, responsibilities – are agreed between the service provider and the service user

 ## closed-source cloud solutions